-All RADIUS related information is stored in a separate User Manager's database configurable under the "database" sub-menu.
-"Enabled" and "db-path" are the only parameters that are not stored in User Manager's database and are stored in main RouterOS configuration table meaning that these parameters will be affected by RouterOS configuration reset.
-The rest of the configuration, session and payment data is stored in a separate SQLite database on devices FLASH storage.
-When performing any actions with databases, it is advised to make backup before and after any activity.
+All RADIUS-related information is stored in a separate User Manager's database configurable under the "database" sub-menu.
+"Enabled" and "db-path" are the only parameters that are not stored in User Manager's database and are stored in the main RouterOS configuration table meaning that these parameters will be affected by the RouterOS configuration reset.
+The rest of the configuration, session, and payment data is stored in a separate SQLite database on the FLASH storage of the device.
+When performing any actions with databases, it is advised to make a backup before and after any activity.

 |load (name)||Restore previously created backup file in .umb format.|

 |migrate-legacy-db (database-path; overwrite)||Convert the old User Manager (from RouterOS v6 or before) to the new standard.
 It is possible to overwrite the current database.|

 |save (name; overwrite)||Save the current state of the User Manager database.|

 Limitations are used by Profiles and are linked together by Profile-Limitations.
 RADIUS accounting and Interim updates must be enabled to seamlessly switch between multiple limitations or disconnect active sessions when download-limit, upload-limit or uptime-limit is reached.